Who We Are

 Creating a new Development Plan and Tax Increment Financing Plan

-In summer of 2023, the DDA began work on creating a new Development and TIF Plan ahead of its 2033 sunset.
-This work will continue throughout 2024 into 2025 with a completed plan anticipated for Ann Arbor City Council consideration in the Summer of 2025.
+In the summer of 2023, the DDA began work on creating a new Development and TIF Plan ahead of its 2033 sunset.
+The Plan was unanimously approved by City Council on April 20, 2026.
+The updated Plan is effective starting April 30, 2026.

-Explore more details about the plans on our Engage page.
+Explore more details about the Plan on our Engage page.

 MEETINGS